microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/ecosystem/GetFileWopiSrc.rst

     but can be translated into a valid WopiSrc value by the WOPI host.

     For example, iOS applications can open files in |Office iOS| using URL schemes.
 However, it may not be feasible for an application to generate a WopiSrc value itself.
-However, as long as it can generate a string value that can later be converted to a WopiSrc value by calling this operation, then the application can pass this value and rely on |Office iOS| to call this operation to convert the file identifier into a WopiSrc.
+As long as it can generate a string value that can later be converted to a WopiSrc value by calling this operation, then the application can pass this value and rely on |Office iOS| to call this operation to convert the file identifier into a WopiSrc.